Artists in schools program grants

 - students to learn cultural dance and perform these for an audience.

-There are key roles the artist, school and program coordinator must follow during your project.
+There are key roles the artist, school and program coordinator must follow during the project.

 Key roles for the artist